r1cardohj/routex/README.md

 # routex

-Write a web framework-01 for myself: routex.
+Write a web framework step-01 for myself: routex.

 routex is a simple routing module which have a clear api.